justinrgarrard/scriter/README.md

 ### Architecture

-For prototyping purposes, the following four components run on the same server.
+The application is written in Python and consists of four separate components, loosely coupled.

-* Web Scraper Job to Gather Data (Python + cron)
+* Web Scraper Job to Gather Data (Scrapy)

 * DB to Store Data (Postgres)

-* Data Processor to convert raw posting information into TFIDF metrics
+* Model Builder to convert raw job posting text into TFIDF metrics (Sklearn)

 * Web Server to Display Data (Django)